turingschool/backend-curriculum-site/module1/lessons/git_for_pairs.md

 ## Merge Conflicts

 When you submit a Pull Request, git merges code from one branch into another.
-Usually, git is merging a feature branch into the master branch.
+Usually, git is merging a feature branch into the main branch.
 Git has rules that it uses to determine what the code should look like after the merge.
 However, there are some instances where git can't automatically figure this out using its rules, so it needs you to manually tell it what the code should look like after the merge.
 This is called a **Merge Conflict**.
 The easiest way to resolve one is using Github's Merge Conflict Tool.
 Git represents a merge conflict by inserting some text into the file where the conflict happened.
 It will look something like this:

 ```
 <<<<<<<< branch_name
  # Code from the branch_name Branch
 ========
-# Code from the master Branch
+# Code from the main Branch
->>>>>>>> master
+>>>>>>>> main
 ```

 In order to fix it, you need to change the text of the file to include only the desired code.